List of Teenage Mutant Ninja Turtles characters: General Traag

 General Traag is the leader of Krang's loyal Rock Soldiers from Dimension X.

 In the 1987 series, Traag (voiced by Peter Renaday) came following the Neutrinos through the dimensional portal.
 After a small skirmish with the turtles, the Neutrinos teamed up with them and Michelangelo and Donatello sent both Traag and Granitor back through the portal and to their own dimension.
-Traag would make further appearances in the series until the eight season finale "Turtle Trek".
+Traag would make further appearances in the series until the eighth season finale "Turtle Trek".

 He appeared in Archie Comics, the arcade game, and Teenage Mutant Ninja Turtles II: Back from the Sewers.

 In the IDW comics, he is called "Captain Tragg" and helped Krang in trying to conquer the home planet of the Neutrinos and completely escaped after the battle in which the END rocket from Professor Honeycutt put all of the weapons of Krang's forces out of action.

 In the 2012 series, Traag is a lava-spewing rock monster with regenerating abilities, who is in service to the Kraang.
 He first appeared in "TCRI," where he was brought by the Kraang through a portal that connected TCRI to Dimension X.